-My grandfather, from whom I took my name, road a motorcycle as a serviceman.
+My grandfather, from whom I was given my name, rode a motorcycle as a serviceman.
 After the war he worked at the General Motors assembly plant on the Hudson River and rode with a club in New York City.
-He built a life for our family in the Valley.
+He built a life for our family in the Hudson Valley.

 My father always had a bike and restored cars in high school.
 As did my uncles on both sides of my family.
 My first bike had a motor, gifted on my fifth birthday.

 I grew up reading books, scratching in journals, and playing music with my friends.
-We drove the length of this country and other countries in vans and slept outside.
+We drove the length of this country and other countries in vans and slept outside and in all manner of squats and venues.
 I kept a 35mm Minolta on my back.

 On my 20th birthday I bought myself an old, white Lincoln that I would one day drive along the beach with my wife.
 I got a job selling motorcycles, then another selling older motorcycles, and eventually I began marketing and selling new cars.